hargoniX/fil-rb/doc/report.typ

 2. Directly encode the color in different tree constructors.\
    This will destroy FBIP as the implementation within Lean only reuses memory across the same constructor for destructive updates @immutablebean.
    Thus, recoloring a node after an operation would not fall under FBIP.

-We believe our approach to be an acceptable overhead compared to calling the allocator more often than necessary.
+We believe our approach to have an acceptable overhead (storing an additional 8 bit field) compared to calling the allocator more often than necessary.

 The most basic operations for any datastructure are `insert`, `erase` and `contains`.
-Defining Containment for any binary search tree is a very simple recursive function.
+Defining `contains` for any binary search tree is a very simple recursive function.

 // TODO: do we want to explain how balancing works and how they operate on traversal?
 Insertion is an adaption of #cite(<nipkowFDSA>, form: "prose") to Lean4,